greggelong/venn-random-walk/README.md

 uses Shanks 707 digits of pi which were found to be incorrect in the 1940s

-you cann find more info on that here
+you can find more info on that here

 http://bit-player.org/wp-content/extras/shanks/